AweSim-OSC/awesim-connect/README.md

 #### Launch Tunnel on Import

-When checked, the tunnel will automatically connect when the application detects a valid clipboard string and the user credentials have been entered. ( Default: Off )
+When checked, the tunnel will automatically connect when the application detects a valid clipboard string and the user credentials have been entered. ( Default: On )

 #### Automatically Open Session